Setting Up Active Directory

 6 minute read.

-Last Modified 2022-05-18 14:44 EDTThe Active Directory (AD) service shares resources in a Windows network.
-AD provides authentication and authorization services for the users in a network, eliminating the need to recreate the user accounts on TrueNAS.
+The Active Directory (AD) service shares resources in a Windows network.
+AD provides authentication and authorization services for the users in a network.
+This eliminates the need to recreate the user accounts on TrueNAS.

-Joining an AD domain also configures the Privileged Access Manager (PAM) to let domain users log on via SSH or authenticate to local services.
+Joining an AD domain configures the Privileged Access Manager (PAM).
+This allows domain users to log on via SSH or authenticate to local services.

-Users can configure AD services on Windows or Unix-like operating systems running Samba version 4.
+It is possible to configure AD services on Windows.
+Or on Unix-like operating systems running Samba version 4.

-To connect to Active Directory, go to Directory Services > Active Directory and enter the AD Domain Name and account credentials.
-Set Enable to attempt to join the AD domain immediately after saving the configuration.
+To connect to Active Directory, go to Directory Services > Active Directory.
+Enter the AD Domain Name and account credentials.
+Select Enable to attempt to join the AD domain immediately after saving the configuration.

-When the import completes, AD users and groups become available while configuring basic dataset permissions or an Access Control List (ACL) with TrueNAS cache enabled (which is the default setting).
+When the import completes, AD users and groups become available.
+These have basic dataset permissions or an Access Control List (ACL).
+Enabled is the default status for the TrueNAS cache.

-Joining AD also adds default Kerberos realms and generates a default AD_MACHINE_ACCOUNT
+Joining AD adds default Kerberos realms and generates a default AD_MACHINE_ACCOUNT

 keytab.

-TrueNAS automatically begins using this default keytab and removes any administrator credentials stored in the TrueNAS configuration file.
+TrueNAS automatically begins using this default keytab.
+TrueNAS removes any administrator credentials stored in the TrueNAS configuration file.

-While SFTP is recommended over FTP, joined systems do allow FTP access.
+The recommendation is to use SFTP over FTP.
+But joined systems do allow FTP access.
 Keep these caveats in mind:

 - Authentication uses DOMAIN\username as the user name by default.